jeroenoomsNL/the-flex-grid/README.md

 ## More features

-View index.html for a demo of all the features like reverse order and alignment.
+See the [demo page] for all the other features like reverse order and alignment.

 ## Usage